About me

 Freja Hallberg doesn’t write plays.
 She scores them.

-She works where performance meets philosophy and politics – raw, emotionally precise, and formally unexpected.
+Her works lives where performance meets philosophy and politics – raw, emotionally precise, and formally unexpected.
 Her pieces don’t follow a narrative arc.
 They follow rhythm.
 Rupture.
 Repetition.

 She writes not for a protagonist, but for a polyphony.
 Not for a message, but for a shared space.
 Not for a voice, but for a choir.